 When parents separate, they often raise their children in separate households and in some cases, this can contribute to a number of negative effects on the child.
 Stability during childhood years is integral to proper long-term development.
 As such, Florida family courts take seriously any cases involving child relocation.

-The Law Office of Silverman, Mack & Associates, our family law attorneys have the experience required to handle all types of child relocation cases.
+Silverman and Mack, LLC, our family law attorneys have the experience required to handle all types of child relocation cases.
 Our attorneys are well-versed in Florida family law litigation.
 Contact us today to ensure that your child’s rights — and your rights to your child — are protected.

 How Does Child Relocation Work?